-In some cases you may have a need to be able to add custom data to be shared
+In some cases you may have a need to be able to add custom data to be shared between endpoints and message processing steps.
+This sample describes how to add and use custom data during file transfers.

 This sample is designed to transfer XML files.
-While transferring files the destination
+While transferring files the destination directory is configured dynamically instead of using a static destination folder configured in Cobalt connection point schema.

-to be used in dictionary which in turn can be used our custom endpoint which will
+First we create a custom message processing step which adds the custom properties to be used in dictionary which in turn can be used our custom endpoint which will be created in Step 2.

 Note: It is good practice to add only a single unique dictionary entry to the CustomData dictionary for storing the data for a single purpose.
 This way the chance of conflicts is smaller.
 A conflict could occur when using custom endpoints and custom message processing steps, which all use the dictionary for different purposes.